 Large “corks” lined the displays on either side.
 Your goal was to sniff each one to try to identify each fragrance and place them in the corresponding slot beside each scent description.
 If you guessed right, the display would light up in green; if you guessed wrong, it would light up in red.

-This started out fun, but we quickly discovered that not all of the displays were working correctly.
+This started out fun.
+But it wasn’t long before we discovered that some of the displays were not working correctly.
 Some of the signs didn’t light up at all, so we weren’t sure if we were guessing right or not.

 This defeated the entire purpose of the room.
 We soon grew tired of trying to make the display work properly, so we moved on to the next experience: taste.
 Another fabulously designed cellar:

 The long table contained little ampoules of flavoured water to stimulate your sense of taste.
-The ampoules were filled with sweet, sour, bitter, woody and acidic liquid.
+The ampoules contained sweet, sour, bitter, woody and acidic liquids.
 The sixth ampoule contained a “mystery” flavour.
 But I’m sure you can guess what flavour it was just by process of elimination.
 Either way, I won’t spoil the surprise.

 The tasting section went fairly quickly, so we went to the next room.
 Unfortunately, it really didn’t have any interactive elements.
 It was just nicely decorated with wine labels framed along the walls.
 Again, we explored this room pretty fast since there wasn’t much to see or do: